 Don’t go cold turkey and eliminate all salt.
 Your body requires sodium (a component of salt) to regulate fluid balance and distribution, as well as nerve and muscle cell function.
 Although you need some sodium, the standard diet includes way too much.

-Aim for less than 2.5 grams of sodium a day.
+If you're generally healthy, aim for about 2.8 grams of sodium a day.
 Two important tips: Don’t use salt from a shaker, and read labels to add up the amount of salt you’re taking in.
 The majority of the excess salt we eat is hidden in processed foods, such as canned spaghetti sauces, soups and sauerkraut.
 For a full run-down, check out my list of salt-heavy foods.

 Keep the proper sodium-potassium balance in mind.
 Sodium and potassium are essential for numerous biochemical processes in the body.
 However, whereas sodium increases water retention and drives up high blood pressure levels, potassium helps keep blood vessels relaxed and blood pressure low.
 For optimum health, you should consume sodium and potassium in a specific ratio.
 Strive to consume more potassium than sodium, with 3 grams of potassium your minimum daily goal.
 Learn more about the proper sodium-potassium balance.